• Skip to primary navigation

 You have planned the timing of your dishes to a tee, but somehow you still run around the kitchen with your head cut off trying to get everything on the table at the same time.

-This year I was determined to figure out how to prepare mashed potatoes ahead of time and keep them warm for up to FOUR HOURS so that the stovetop was free during the last hour of cooking!!
+Instead, prepare mashed potatoes a bit ahead of time and keep them warm for up to two hours so that the it was less frenzied the last hour of cooking.

 I have read some great recipes on how to cook the mashed potatoes in a crock pot.
 This sounded great, but it still took about four hours to cook them, and you had to mash them either by hand in the crock pot, or put them in another bowl to use the hand mixer to keep from getting hot mashed potatoes in your eyeballs.